a truly volcanic man

 His idea?
 Combining glass and metal at an unusual standard.
 We made it, and here is a system of balance that, as Dalisi stated, constantly suggests to us that “we don’t have to convince, we have to overwhelm!”.

-His fused glass flowers are dynamic elements, almost sculptural, that given the perception of motion, the feeling of a flower moved by the wind.
+The perception of movement, the feel of a flower moved by the wind.

 The glass door is art, entertainment and mobile figures, as well as screens, filters and magic gates.
 And it’s like a music design.
 A music that stops the invisible, reveals it and forces it onto the sheet, relaxes it calmly.